ualberta-smr/MiningAnnotationUsageRules/README.md

 ## General Usage

-If you would like to use the miner to mine usages for a library of your choice (i.e., anything other than MicroProfile or Spring Boot), do the following
+If you would like to use the miner to mine usages for a library of your choice (i.e., anything other than MicroProfile), do the following
 steps:

 1. Find client projects that use your library.
 Clone all of them into some